CTEC3905-2022/lab-materials/lab-04.md

 ## Set up

-Create a folder **lab-04** for this week's code and open the folder in atom.
+Create a folder **lab-04** for this week's code and open the folder in vscode.
 Create a standard **index.html** file and link it to a **styles.css** file.
 In the `head` element, add the following `meta` tag.